AkamQadiri/archinstall/README.md

-# Personalized Arch Linux Installation
+# Arch Linux Automated Installation

-This repository provides a streamlined and personalized approach to installing and configuring Arch Linux.
+This repository provides a streamlined approach to installing and configuring Arch Linux.
 It includes an automated installation script and customizable configurations, making it a great template for creating your own automated installation process.

 ## Features